rust-lang/rfcs/text/0000-reseeding-rand.md

 - Maybe this RFC conflates pure randomness (i.e. random bits) and distributions/random variates with the `Data` parameter to `Random`, see [the "RBG" paper][rng-is-hard] for info on that too.

+- There's the possibility that methods could opt-out of object safety considerations, which would allow merging `RngExt` into `Rng`.
+- RNGs could take the `std::collections` approach and avoid having generic traits at all, but, a major reason for that approach with collections is that HKT is needed for good generic handling, which does not seem to be a problem here.

 [rng-is-hard]: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n3847.pdf